Mark Driscoll: Formal charges filed by former elder Dave Kraft (2013)

 In May 2013, former Mars Hill elder Dave Kraft filed formal charges (under Mars Hill Church bylaws) of "mistreatment" against Mark Driscoll and other leaders at Mars Hill.
 He specifically accused Driscoll of being "domineering, verbally violent, arrogant, and quick-tempered."
 Kraft further argued that this "established pattern of ... behavior" disqualified Driscoll from church leadership.
 Mars Hill Church's Board of Advisors and Accountability responded, saying that they sent one hundred letters to former elders and staff in an effort to substantiate Kraft's charges.
 They received eighteen responses, which they reviewed, and determined them to be "non-disqualifying" with respect to Driscoll's leadership position.
 However, the board did initiate a "reconciliation process" to address "many offenses and hurts that are still unresolved."
 Dave Kraft worked at Mars Hill from 2005 to 2013 and was Driscoll's personal "coach" during that time.

 Former leaders and members protest Driscoll (2014)

-Michael Paulson, writing for The New York Times, wrote that while Driscoll has endured criticism from the American political left and liberal Christianity for many years, recent years leading up to and including 2014 saw the rise of criticism from conservative Christians, including Driscoll's former "allies and supporters."
+Michael Paulson, writing for The New York Times, wrote that while Driscoll has endured criticism from the American political left and liberal Christianity for many years, the years leading up to and including 2014 saw the rise of criticism from conservative Christians, including Driscoll's former "allies and supporters".
 According to The Seattle Times, accusations of plagiarism by talk radio host Janet Mefferd were a "crucial turning point" that drew outside interest into Mars Hill's internal affairs, and prompted inquiries from new critics about the church and how it handled its finances.
 After hearing of Mefferd's plagiarism accusations, evangelical Christian and Grove City College psychology professor Warren Throckmorton took interest and became a critic of Driscoll and Mars Hill, documenting other examples of perceived plagiarism, abuse reported by former Mars Hill members, and questionable uses of church finances.